Expert Guidance: Steer Clear of These Common Errors While Trimming Your Secure and Successful Tree Care

 When should I prune my trees?

-It’s dependent on the species and the tree’s needs, but most trees will benefit from trimming every three to five years.
+It’s dependent on the species and requirements of the tree, but generally speaking, trees can benefit from pruning every three to five years.

 Do I have the ability to prune my trees myself?